STMicroelectronics/meta-st-stm32mp/recipes-bsp/trusted-firmware-a/tf-a-stm32mp/README.HOW_TO.txt

 5. Build tf-a source code:
 --------------------------------
+Since OpenSTLinux has activated FIP by default, so the FIP_artifacts should be specified before launching compilation
+  - In case of using SOURCES-xxxx.tar.gz of Developer package the FIP_DEPLOYDIR_ROOT should be set as below:
+    $> export FIP_DEPLOYDIR_ROOT=$PWD/../../FIP_artifacts

 To compile tf-a source code
     $> make -f $PWD/../Makefile.sdk all
 or for a specific config :